Home › Forums › Journal Club Case Discussion Forum › Oct 2018 – Journal Club Case

 – 2nd: Education and advice regarding the necessity for continued movement and exercise (especially aerobic such as stationary bike)

-– As quickly as possible begin including mobility and strengthening exercises, not relying very much on MT and decreasing amount of MT time
+– As quickly as possible begin including mobility and strengthening exercises, not relying very much on MT and decreasing amount of MT time6) Are there any interventions that you would consider to be inappropriate for this patient at this time?
+Why?

 – I think determining the patient’s thoughts and beliefs about why she is in pain, why the pain keeps coming back, etc would be helpful.
 She seems to have some yellow flags that are concerning and likely inhibiting her recovery.
 I would bet that she is hyper-focused on her pain and thinks that something is anatomically wrong with her following the MVA four years ago.